devu1997/warfarin-dosage-predictor-ui/README.md

 # Warfarin Dosage Predictor UI

-A flutter application to predict dosage of an anticoagulant drug Warfarin.
+An android application using flutter to predict the dosage of an anticoagulant drug, Warfarin, using PT-INR test results.

 ## Getting Started